markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Possible video, example on [Youtube](https://www.youtube.com/watch?v=9GKpbI1siow) Example here.
 Let's say two people are working on the same page, how overwriting or "stomping" might occur.

 Previously we used a `develop` branch to create a local development environment to protect and isolate our production environment from our code changes.
-In this step, we will fork from the `develop` branch to create a new `feature` branch where the feature development work will be done.
+In this step, we will branch from the `develop` branch to create a new `feature` branch where the feature development work will be done.

 ![Feature Branch](assets/lesson-1/60-feature-branch.png)
-As can be seen in the diagram, several feature branches can be forked off the `develop` branch.
+As can be seen in the diagram, several feature branches can be branched off the `develop` branch.
 Once the feature is complete, it is merged back into the `develop` branch.
 There are several important reasons to work on the codebase in a separate `feature` branch and not in the `develop` branch.
-* Developing code on a separate branch preserves a version, in our case the `develop` branch, which allows other team members to fork from a branch that is in a stable and working state.
+* Developing code on a separate branch preserves a version, in our case the `develop` branch, which allows other team members to branch from a version that is in a stable and working state.
 * Working on separate branches allows team members to work in parallel, developing features simultaneously which increases productivity and accountability.
 * Features can be added independently, meaning a `feature` branch can not only start separately, but also added or merged back into the `develop` branch when it is finished, without needing to wait for other team members to finish their work on other branches.
 * Testing the feature branch in isolation will help find errors or bugs more quickly since the changes in the codebase will be unique to the feature.

 > **Video**: [Animation of Git workflow-Jira FSFO-106](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-106).
-Start with  `master` then fork to `develop`.
+Start with  `master` then branch to `develop`.
 The branching from `develop` into a feature, then another feature, [actual code development] then merging back into the `develop` branch, then into `master` branch.

 It's time to switch gears now that we have our development environment set up.
 Let's go to our repo in GitHub and create some documentation for the new version of the Run Buddy project by creating a `README.md` file after a quick checkpoint.
 > **Checkpoint** [Learnosity Asset-Jira 117](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-117)<br />